Public defence and trial lecture during the corona situation

 Rules and regulations for public defences and trial lectures during the corona situation

-The faculties at UiB are free to decide whether doctoral examination should be conducted as a purely digital event, i.e. that all participants are separated, or as an event where the majority of participants are together physically.
-The faculty must still facilitate so that remote members with a formal role in the doctoral examination can take part online.
+Even though prevailing rules justify the doctoral examination to be conducted as a physical event, it is up to the faculties to decide whether doctoral examination should be conducted as a purely digital event, i.e. that all participants are separated, or as an event where the majority of participants are together physically.

 Doctoral examination as a physical event

-The faculty decides whether a doctoral examination can be conducted as an event where the participants are gathered physically, and the framework for such an event.
+Even though prevailing rules justify the doctoral examination to be conducted as a physical event, it is up to the faculties to decide whether doctoral examination should be conducted as a purely digital event, i.e. that all participants are separated, or as an event where the majority of participants are together physically.
 The decision on a physical event is made based on a contagion risk assessement and the availability of support personel for the event.

 UiB-staff and PhD candidates present must complete the e-learning course in protective measures before entering the event.
 It is not obligatory for external audience to complete the course.
 However, the faculty must make sure that information on the prevailing corona measures are made known for those entering UiB campus from the outside.